dipranjan/opensourcemlbook/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 could take any of some set of actions—three are shown in Figure(a).
 From each of these, the environment could respond with one of several next states,
 $s^\prime$ , along with a reward, $r$.
 The Bellman equation {eq}`eq12` averages over all the possibilities, weighting each by its probability of occurring.
-It states that the value of the start state must equal the (discounted) value of the expected next state, plus the reward expected along the way.
+It states that the value of the start state must equal the (discounted) value of the expected next state, plus the reward expected along the way.</span>

 ```{figure} ./image6.png
 ---